World Masterpiece Theater: History

-As these backgrounds, the time when this series was broadcast (1975–1997), it was common that TV was possessed by "one per a family", anime which are easy to put regardless of age were preferred, and were oriented for family.
-Videos became widespread in Japan in the late 1980s, and the time that TV was possessed by "one per a person" became common is after the Cold War (since 1992).

-As an exception to the above, the double-parents family is Tales of Little Women (1987), the fictional world is The Adventures of Peter Pan (1989), and the work set after the World War II and without the original novel is Tico of the Seven Seas (1994).

 Companion volume

 Apart from Fuji TV, there was also a companion volume of the World Masterpiece Theater, which was broadcast on TV Tokyo from 19:30 to 20:00 on Thursday.
 This is sponsored by Sumitomo Electric Industries alone, but it is characterized by the theme of a specific field rather than the family.
 Moero!
 Top Striker (1991) and Jeanie with the Light Brown Hair (1992) are works of this companion volume.

 Recurring casts

 The following people frequently appeared in the World Masterpiece Theater, including the companion volume on TV Tokyo.